What is the return of venture capital in Australia?

 Beyond capital and guidance, startups that partner with venture capital firms also benefit from the firm’s extensive network of partners, experts and resources.
 This ecosystem of connections can prove invaluable as entrepreneurs seek to raise additional capital, expand their customer base, and accelerate their growth trajectory.
 The role of venture capital in supporting Australian entrepreneurs is undoubtedly a critical component of the country’s vibrant startup ecosystem.

-See also What is the hierarchy of VC employees?
+See also What Are the Top VC Firms in Biotech

 Regulatory Environment and Policies